Do you use indentation for readability?

 Tip #5: Some people also use a different text color in their reply, but this is generally overkill

-When using Markdown (usually on GitHub), use a ">" symbol to achieve a similar result.
+When using Markdown (usually on GitHub), use ">" symbol (which means HTML blockquote) to achieve a similar result.

 You can find more info about GitHub Markdown syntax at Basic writing and formatting syntax.